shishifubing/misc-personal-dotfiles/terraform/yandex_cloud/README.md

 "oci://cr.yandex/yc-marketplace/yandex-cloud/yc-alb-ingress/chart"
 ```

+Download of `oci://` charts fails if they are not specified properly,
-For `oci://` charts to download properly, they should be specified as:
+they should be specified like so:

 ```hcl
 version = "v0.1.9"